We have 140 units throughout the district and applications will be considered from those:

 What are the flats like?

 The flats vary in design, features and size.
-There are bedsits, single units and double units.
+There are bedsits, single units and some suitable for couples.

 - All the flats are unfurnished.